rmello4d/TheSustainableDeveloper/README.md

 Sorry.

-Rather, The Sustainable Developer understands how to use his personal energy more efficiently.
-His body and mind get clear.
-Then, he can enjoy this knowledge by increasing focus on daily tasks and at work.
+Rather, The Sustainable Developer understands how to use personal energy more efficiently.
+The body and mind get clear.

 The Sustainable Developer is making the act of coding special to his body and mind.
 That alone, may transform your personal and professional life.

-Also, this book is primarily meant for coders but I also invite non-coders to understand our world.
+Also, this book is primarily meant for coders but I also invite non-coders to enjoy it.
 Will there be any coding examples ?
 Yes, but do not expect coding techniques or frameworks.

-Last but not least, please share your opinion about anything you believe right or wrong in this book.
-One way or the other, you are helping to spread and enlarge this conversation even further.

 Guru-ninja-master.